sri sri guru gauranga jayatah!

 Śrī Śrīmad Bhaktivedānta Nārāyaṇa Gosvāmī Māhārāja

-Everything is Accomplished by Hearing Hari-kathā (Part 1)
+Everything is Accomplished by Hearing Hari-kathā (Part 1 of 3)

 How can one know Bhagavān?
 Only by His mercy can one know Him.
 How can one attain that mercy?

 ye prāyaśo ’jita jito ’py asi tais tri-lokyām

 [Śrī Brahmā is eulogizing Śrī Kṛṣṇa: O unconquerable one, in this universe there are those who do not make even a slight separate endeavour to obtain knowledge of Your nature and form, Your majesty and Your greatness.
 They maintain their existence by staying near Your bhaktas and hearing and serving with their body, mind and words the narrations of Your names, forms, qualities and pastimes, which automatically flow from Your bhaktas’ lips.
 Although You are ordinarily unconquerable, meaning no one in the three worlds can defeat You, You are conquered by such individuals.]